We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Vaginal discharge is fluid that flows through the vagina to keep it clean and moist and to prevent infection.
+Vaginal discharge is fluid that cleans the vagina.
 Healthy discharge is usually mucus-like and has no smell.
-It may be clear or milky white.
-In some cases, it can be sticky and have a thicker texture.
+However, it may be clear or milky white and may have a watery or thicker texture.

 These characteristics can change, according to the phases of the menstrual cycle.
 However, if discharge suddenly takes on an unusual smell, color, or texture, this may signal an infection.
 This is especially true if vaginal or vulvar irritation, pain, or itching accompanies the discharge.